top of page

 Another label you might have to add to your tree is "Direct Ancestor."
 While you can watch as many people as you want, you will find value in being able to watch for changes to just your direct ancestors.

-Using the filter list option, as shown in the video above, you can view a reduced list that only highlights these multiple great-grandparents.
+Using the filter list option, you can view a reduced list that only highlights these multiple great-grandparents.

 ↪️ Are you looking for more genealogy resources?